xdpirate/ghost-translator/README.md

 This process is repeated for every character entered, with a space appended between each ghost word to represent the boundary between each character.

 To decode ghost-speak back to human-speak, the process is simply done in reverse.
+The implementation is the same across language versions.

+# Why do the two implementations give different results?

+If emoji aren't involved, the two implementations will yield identical results.
+If emoji are involved, JS and Python will give different results when encoding or decoding.
+It looks like this is because Python considers the double-byte emoji to be a single character, while JavaScript considers them to be two characters.

 # Acknowledgements